BigweldIndustries/BigBot/README.md

 >status nitrosnipe - Checks if nitrosnipe is on

+>coolorcringe - Randomly picks from either "cool" or "cringe"

 (Note: For a better more in depth nitro generator, see my other project: https://github.com/BigweldIndustries/Nitrogen)

 # Why is this actually so terrible
 This is an alpha version, of course it is terrible.
 Heres a tip:
-If you hate entering the token each time, just open the file and change TOKEN = input("something something") to
+If you hate entering the token each time, download the "one-time-token" branch, and you only enter it once.
+This is not the main branch for security reasons.
-TOKEN = "PUT YOUR TOKEN IN HERE"

 # I need help...
 Just create an issue on this repository

 # TODO
-- have fun
+- update releases when big update comes out